rcarrata/rcarrata.github.io/_posts/2021-01-02-ocp4_ipi_vmware_deep_dive.md

 -rw-r--r--.
 1 root root 1.3K Nov 18 10:00 /etc/kubernetes/static-pod-resources/keepalived/keepalived.conf.tmpl
 ```

-So, the keepalived.conf.tmpl is used as a template and is rendered with the specifications (ip addresses, services to monitor, etc) and stored once is rendered in the /etc/keepalived/keepalived.conf
+So, the keepalived.conf.tmpl is used as a template and is rendered with the specifications (IP addresses, services to monitor, etc.) and stored once rendered in /etc/keepalived/keepalived.conf

 ```bash
 [root@vmware-nwjr2-master-0 /]# ls -lrht /etc/keepalived/keepalived.conf